dibalokechanda/dibalokechanda.github.io/_tabs/about.md

 - [ARCHIVES](https://dibalokechanda.github.io/archives/): Published blogs chronologically sorted according to date.
 - [TAGS](https://dibalokechanda.github.io/tags/): Use it to filter through the type of concepts.
 - [CATEGORIES](https://dibalokechanda.github.io/categories/fundamentals/): Specific category of concepts.
 - [HOME] (https://dibalokechanda.github.io/): Homepage of the blog.
+You can use the search function on the top left if you are looking for a specific topic to explore.

 ## About Me: